 The preparation for and the conduct of an Election Day are described in detail in the Election Procedures Manual.
-Early Voting Days will follow the procedures outlined below, outside of specified hours and vote tallying procedures.
-Any ballots received during early voting or by drop box will be held securely and tallied on Election Day.
-On Election Day, the polls are open between 7:00 a.m. and 7:00 p.m.
+The polls are open between 7:00 a.m. and 7:00 p.m.

-A. Preparing the Polling Station: The Town Clerk shall meet the members of the Board of

-Election Supervisors before polls open at 7:00 a.m. on Election Day to prepare the polling station.
-Preparation of the polling station includes:

-- 1. Posting sample ballots and instructions outside and inside the polling station for public view.
-The sample ballot shall show names of qualified candidates and ballot questions and referenda, if any.
+- A. Preparing the Polling Station: The Town Clerk shall meet the members of the Board of Election Supervisors before polls open at 7:00 a.m. on Election Day to prepare the polling station.
+Preparation of the polling station includes: - 1.
+Posting sample ballots and instructions outside and inside the polling station for public view.
+The sample ballot shall show names of declared candidates and questions, if any.
 The names of write-in candidates may be posted inside and outside the polling station, but not within the voting booth. - 2.
 Demarcating a fifty (50') foot perimeter around the polling station as a "no electioneering" zone.
 No campaigning by candidates or their supporters will be allowed within this area.
 Candidates for election may cross this line only to cast their own vote. - 3.
-Setting up a voter "check-in" station, including readying of the voter registration list for voters registered through the County and Voter Authorization Cards, and the supplemental voter list. - 4.
-Completing set-up of voting booths.
-The Chief Judge, with assistance from the voting machine vendor, shall verify that any voting machines are ready for use with counters set to zero.
-If paper ballots are used, members of the Board shall ensure that each booth has a pen for marking the ballot. - 5.
+Setting up a voter "check-in" station, including readying of the voter registration list and Voter Authorization Cards. - 4.
+Completing set up of voting booths.
+If voting machines are used, the Chief Judge, with assistance from the voting machine vendor, shall verify that they are ready for use and counters set to zero.
+If paper ballots are used, members of the Board of Election Supervisors shall ensure that each booth has a pen for marking the ballot. - 5.
 Setting up ballot boxes if paper ballots are used.
 Ballot boxes must be empty and unlocked for use.
-The Town Clerk shall keep the ballot box key in secure storage until the polls close. - B. Polling Station Open: The Chief Judge supervises the polling station and may assign members of the Board to their particular stations.
-Upon opening of the polls, all members of the Board shall take their assigned stations.
-At least two members of the Board shall staff the voter check-in/registration tables.
-One member of the Board shall staff the voting booths and one shall staff the ballot boxes, if paper ballots are used.
+The Town Clerk shall keep the ballot box key in secure storage until the polls close. - B. Polling Station Open: The Chief Judge supervises the polling station and may assign members of the Board of Election Supervisors to their particular stations.
+Upon opening of the polls, all members of the Board of Election Supervisors shall take their assigned stations.
+At least two members of the Board of Election Supervisors shall staff the voter check-in/registration tables.
+One member of the Board of Election Supervisors shall staff the voting booths and one shall staff the ballot boxes, if paper ballots are used.
 Physically disabled voters shall be assisted as prescribed in the Maryland Election Law Article, as may be amended.

-The Chief Judge shall be responsible for provisional voting and ensure that residents who are not on the voter registration list are able to cast a provisional ballot.
+The Chief Judge shall be responsible for provisional voting and ensure that residents, who are not on the voter registration list, are able to cast a provisional ballot.
 Provisional ballots are set aside for separate tallying.
 Votes remain provisional until the eligibility of the voter has been established by the Prince George's County Board of Elections.

 The Town Clerk shall announce the closing of polls five minutes before 7:00 p.m. on Election Day.
 Any resident wishing to observe the tallying may remain inside the polling station when the doors are locked.
 No one shall be permitted to enter or re-enter the polling station while tallying is in progress.
-Any person who interferes with the tallying of the vote may be required by the Board to leave the polling station.